DSCmatter/codeFilesToFormat/README.md

 # codeFilesToFormat

-A simple Python GUI tool to export code files from a selected folder into a single PDF or TXT file.
+A simple Python GUI tool to export code files from a selected folder into a single PDF or TXT file, so you don't have to.
 Supports optional auto-formatting with **Black**, **clang-format**, and **Prettier** before exporting.

 ## Features